 Here are some of the advantages of being a TSA PreCheck member:

-• Shorter wait times: Most TSA PreCheck passengers wait less than 5 minutes in line.
+- Shorter wait times: TSA reports that most TSA PreCheck passengers wait 10 minutes or less in dedicated lanes.

 How to Apply for TSA PreCheck